tanuj8851/Books_Assignment/README.md

 # Book_Management

+**Book Management** aims to streamline the process of managing users and books, offering a secure and efficient solution for libraries, book clubs, and personal collections.

-The project builds RESTful APIs using Node.js, Express and Mongoose, jsonwebtoken, bcryptjs, dotenv, express-validator, multer, cloudinary, swagger-jsdoc, swagger-ui-express.
+The project builds RESTful APIs using Node.js, Express and Mongoose, jsonwebtoken,  express-validator, cloudinary, swagger.